Irys13/tab-component/README.md

 A tab component which creates all of HTML, takes all data from JSON object and where a user can create new tabs.
 It can display large amount of tabs, when there is not enough space, a user can scroll through tabs.
+It's made in JavaScript only so it doesn't have any dependencies.

 # How it looks like: